Researcher

 On-site

-The Alignment Research Center (ARC) is a non-profit whose mission is to align future machine learning systems with human interests.
-The high-level agenda of the Theory team (not to be confused with the Evals team, which has now spun out as METR) is described by the report on Eliciting Latent Knowledge (ELK): roughly speaking, we’re trying to design ML training objectives that incentivize systems to honestly report their internal beliefs.
+ARC's high-level agenda is described by the report on Eliciting Latent Knowledge (ELK): roughly speaking, we’re trying to design ML training objectives that incentivize systems to honestly report their internal beliefs.

 Our research has reached a stage where we’re coming up against concrete problems in mathematics, theoretical computer science and machine learning, and so we’re particularly excited about hiring researchers with relevant background, regardless of whether they have worked on AI alignment before.